Vorderachsquersperre, VAQ System, Ediff, ELSD

 The control module can be accessed with VAGCOM VCDS under the module number 32 “Differential Locks”, the control module has the part number 0cq907554E and is called Quersperre.
 It has the same requirement for learning the pump motor as the Gen 5 Haldex system, so ensure after any repair or servicing of the diff that the pump learn is carried out which is documented at the bottom of this page, otherwise the motor will not operate correctly.

 If you are getting fault codes such as 16671 or 16670 or 16668, which are often read as C111207 or C1112-07 or C111204 or C1112-04 then most likely your pump has failed and should be replaced, AND the pump learn function completed successfully.
 If you are getting 16670 or C111307 or C1113-07 you might be lucky as a clean out of the gauze, fresh oil and a pump learn might resolve it, otherwise you will be replacing the pump too.
-The pump you require for this system is part number 0cq525549 which you will find here .
-The oil you will need is here Febi 850ml Haldex Oil
+The pump you require for this system is part number 0CQ525549 (see below) and the oil you will need is Febi Bilstein 850ml Haldex Oil which you can also find below: